CampSite Artifacts

 Here is an Unusual Size Albumen Photo, Showing

-"Confederate Fortifications at Centreville."
+"Confederate Fortifications at Manassas."
 Mount is

 approximately 4" wide by 3" tall, in good shape,with sharp corners,